- The Short Version

 We love our pet rabbit, Stew.
 He has been a constant source of annoyance and pleasure for 8¾ years.
-As an older rabbit, we have to accept that he won’t be with us much longer, but we are left with the satisfaction of knowing that he has led a good and healthy life.
+As an older rabbit, we have to accept that he won’t be with us much longer, but we are left with the satisfaction of knowing that he has led a good and healthy life1.
 He has free range of the house, has an excellent diet, and veterinarians have pointed out that he has the physique of a rabbit half his age.

 The Short Version

 Recently, Stew began suffering some serious health issues, at first we wrote them off to being depression (he had recently lost his cage mate) and old age.
 We began to worry that he was suffering from something more specific when he began running in circles, unable to stop.
 The uncontrollable running, combined with his cataracts, had him running into furniture.
-Concerned, we decided to take him to the vetrinarian first thing the next morning, and (being worried) began reading online.
+Concerned, we decided to take him to the veterinarian first thing the next morning, and (being worried) began reading online.

 The Full Story

 After the death of this mortal enemy (and best friend) Chimutisk the Ferret we were concerned that Stew would begin to slow down.
-Since the day they were introduced Stew set out with a vengance to ensure his dominance in the household.
+Since the day they were introduced Stew set out with a vengeance to ensure his dominance in the household.
 This primarily involved chinning (territorial marking) anything Chimutisk touched, was suspected of touching, showed an interest in, or could possibly show an interest in at some point in the future; as well as smacking the ferret around periodically for good measure.
 This became constant source of amusement for us when we realized that this was sibling rivalry between the two.
 When seperated for any length of time they desperately missed one another, and could be seen searching one another’s sleeping areas.
-On several occasions, Stew could be found sleeping pressed up to Chimutisk through the bars of Chimutisk’s cage.1 In hindsight, the competition between the two of them gave meaning to one another’s lives: Chimutisk avoiding the rabbit at all cost, and Stew taking every opportunity to let the ferret know who was boss.
+On several occasions, Stew could be found sleeping pressed up to Chimutisk through the bars of Chimutisk’s cage.2 In hindsight, the competition between the two of them gave meaning to one another’s lives: Chimutisk avoiding the rabbit at all cost, and Stew taking every opportunity to let the ferret know who was boss.

 After Chimutisk’s death, Stew was left without the constant challenge and stimulation of having to protect all of his belongings from the ferret.
 Like a human whose husband has died, we expected Stew to shortly follow.
 Sure enough, within a few months we started to see him spending more time sitting quietly in corners and under chairs, rather than patrolling the house and marking his belongings.

 One day we noticed that he seemed to be running in circles.
 At first we laughed, thinking this was some new game of his.
-Eventuallly we started to notice that he was doing this uncontrollably.
+Eventually we started to notice that he was doing this uncontrollably.
 We began treating him for basic illness, believing he was dizzy from some sort of flu or cold.
 As it continued, we resigned ourselves to the fact that he was old, possibly senile, and was simply slipping away.
 We began the process of grieving and preparing for the loss.

-Over the course of several days, we watched his condition worsen: the circles got tighter, eventually he could not walk in a line at all, his hind legs began to show weakness, and eventually his eyes and head would “track” to the left (his eyes would go all the way to the left, his head would follow, he would jerk his head back straight, then start over – about 1 second per repitition).
+Over the course of several days, we watched his condition worsen: the circles got tighter, eventually he could not walk in a line at all, his hind legs began to show weakness, and eventually his eyes and head would “track” to the left (his eyes would go all the way to the left, his head would follow, he would jerk his head back straight, then start over – about 1 second per repetition).
 The tracking is what changed our attitude, and called us to action.

 It is one thing to loose an elderly pet to “old-criteritis”, it is totally another to watch him suffering from some illness.
 The Wife and I suddenly got a little bit of fight back.
 Even assuming he was dying from some old age illness, at the very least we can treat the immediate symptoms and make him more comfortable.
 We resolved to take him to the vet at the next available opportunity: two days away (it was Saturday night when we got our fight back, the vet would not be available until Monday morning 8am).
 While we were resolved to get something done, we were left with a full day to sit around and worry.

 On Sunday, while The Wife was out working an evening shift, I sat in front of the computer looking up possible causes and treatments for Stew’s condition.
 When she came home I could hardly contain myself, my reading had turned up a possible cause, and more importantly cure.
-The running in circles and tracking in his eyes seemed to be consistant with Wry-Neck, a debilitating and lethal condition.
-I was fortunate to come across a refrence to someone who has had success in treating the condition:
+The running in circles and tracking in his eyes seemed to be consistent with Wry-Neck, a debilitating and lethal condition.
+I was fortunate to come across a reference to someone who has had success in treating the condition:

 Ms. Brown suggests that, contrary to conventional wisdom, the condition is caused by a parasite that infects the brain.
 The symptoms we were seeing would be caused by the parasite attacking brain tissue, causing the rabbit to loose control of his own body.
-Fortunately, this leads directly into a treatment: Ivermectin, a livestock dewormer.
-Fortunately, I live in a rural area, and the Country Store is a mear 15 minutes up the road.
-Left with a choice (run to the Farm Store, or veterinarian), we decided to proceed with the Veterinarian, but to make sure she was aware of this contrarian diagnosis/treatment.
+Fortunately, this leads directly into a treatment: Ivermectin, a livestock de-wormer.
+Fortunately, I live in a rural area, and the Country Store is a mere 15 minutes up the road.
+Left with a choice (run to the Farm Store, or veterinarian), we decided to proceed with the Veterinarian, but to make sure she was aware of this contrary diagnosis/treatment.

 Monday morning, The Wife was waiting in the car at the veterinarian offices waiting for them to unlock the doors.
 Upon examination, the veterinarian’s diagnosis was simple: Stew was over 8 years old, he will be inactive and won’t have much quality of life, especially being confined to a cage the way rabbits are.
-This was shocking to The Wife, the description was completely at odds with our experience with our rabbit.2 She tried to explain that he had been seen chasing a mouse only a few months earlier, that his slow down was very recent, and that he had full run of the house (only confined to a cage at night).
+This was shocking to The Wife, the description was completely at odds with our experience with our rabbit.3 She tried to explain that he had been seen chasing a mouse only a few months earlier, that his slow down was very recent, and that he had full run of the house (only confined to a cage at night).
 The vet was dubious, in her mind, the symptoms indicated a stroke or brain tumour.
 She gently (but firmly) suggested that it was time to put Stew down; that as his owners, we had a responsibility to do what was best for him, not us.
-The wife adamantly refused: if it was his time, so be it, but if he was suffering from an infection, euthanizing was totally uncalled for.
+The wife adamantly refused: if it was his time, so be it, but if he was suffering from an infection, euthanasia was totally uncalled for.
 We would attempt to treat the infection before we wrote him off.

 The vet was not impressed.
 She believed Stew had suffered a stroke that had caused significant brain damage.
 She more adamantly suggested terminating Stew, The Wife more adamantly insisted that we would not entertain termination until we had attempted to treat potential simple causes.
 In her words: “I am not giving up on him if this is a simple fix”.
 The Wife came home with antibiotics, and anti-parasitics, and a brochures on “doing the right thing” for your pet.
 We weren’t impressed.